 Autosomal testing extends the power of genetic genealogy to all ancestral lines rather than only a direct paternal or direct maternal line.
 Both men and women can take this test and be compared to each other.

 Highlights of Autosomal testing:

-- Discover connections to descendants of your sixteen (16) great-grandparents. - Determine degree of relationship with matches - S Great test for adoptees to discover their ancestry and clues to their birth parents' families - Includes Population Finder, which determines the percentages of different ancestries that comprise your genetics.
+- Discover connections to descendants of your sixteen (16) great-grandparents. - Property Determine degree of relationship with matches - Freat test for adoptees to discover their ancestry and clues to their birth parents' families

 Family Finder Tools